converged-computing/metrics-operator/docs/getting_started/metrics.md

 |Name | Description | Type | Default |
 |-----|-------------|------------|------|
 | human | Show tabular, human-readable output inside of json | string "true" or "false" | "false" |

+This is good for mounted storage that can be seen by the operating system, but may not work for something like NFS.

 ### Standalone